 Lastly, one of the biggest transferrable points mistakes is to move your points to an airline or hotel before checking the available award space.

 Never transfer Ultimate Rewards points (or any flexible currency points!) to an airline or hotel until you’re sure the award space you want is available.
 Points transfers are irreversible.

 These are Chase’s airline transfer partners.

 - British Airways,

 Your Chase Ultimate Rewards points will transfer 1:1 to all of these airline partners.
-So, 5k UR equals 5k miles or points in the airline partner to which you transfer your UR points.
+So, 5k Ultimate Rewards points equal 5k miles or points in the airline partner to which you transfer your points.

 Let’s look at each airline partner individually.

 United is most certainly one of the most popular Ultimate Rewards transfer partners.
 The airline is a member of the Star Alliance along with many other airlines including Swiss Air, Lufthansa, Thai Airways, and ANA.

 ProTip: The great thing about airline alliances is you can use your airline miles for one airline to fly on an alliance partner and vice versa.

 The United website does a pretty good job of showing alliance partner award availability and allows you to book most award travel online.